vosechu/vosechu.github.io/exercises/week2.md

 * TODO

 ### Weekly Home<del>work</del>**fun**
-* 2nd Blog post.
-1-2 pages (500-1000 words) about your week, what you learned, something funny that happened or something about the technologies we talked about.
+* Email me a link to your 2nd Blog post.
+1-2 pages (250-500 words) about your week, what you learned, something funny that happened or something about the technologies we talked about.
 * TODO

 ## Monday &mdash; 2/11/2013